Microsoft-DXTW/automate-device-provisioning/readme.md

 - Logic App

-  Finally, a Logic App is created to accept device provisioning status report.
-Note that this can be done by updating device's reported property.
-With Logic App it is easier to integrate with other backend systems.
+  Finally, a Logic App is created to orchestrate device provisioning process and email notification to end users.

-  Note that in this sample, we do not include Logic App (yet).

 - Full Device provisioning process is illustrated below.